Skip to main content

 Carlsbad Caverns and Cave Science

 Carlsbad Caverns National Park is one of the great natural wonders of North America, and its literature spans a century.
 Early National Park Service publications and annual reports, speleological society journals, geological studies of the Guadalupe karst system, bat biology studies from Dr. Diana Hooper and others who've worked the world's largest known bat colony, and the natural history writing inspired by the caverns and the surrounding Chihuahuan Desert all have collector audiences.
 The households of longtime park employees, Carlsbad residents with multi-generational ties to the park, and cavers who've spent careers documenting the cave systems often hold material that never reached wide distribution.
-I also buy the broader cave science literature — national and international speleology texts, caving guides, and the scientific journals of the speleological societies.
+I also take the broader cave science literature — national and international speleology texts, caving guides, and the scientific journals of the speleological societies.

 ENMU and Academic Libraries